yosephha/Runner/README.md

 Robi Runner is a type of platform game.
 The Game allows players to jump on different levels of platform to stay alive.
 The platform themselves start moving in the opposite direction once a Player reaches a certain score.

 #### Controls
 movement of a player can be controlled using the direction keys on the keyboard.
-The Game has optional control 'A' for left, 'W' and 'spacebar' for jump and 'D' for right.
+The Game has optional control 'A' for left, 'D' for right and 'W' and 'spacebar' for jump.

 #### Playing the Game
 The landing page waits for the player input to start the game.
 It also displays playing keys with an associated proTip.